MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/tools/migration-window.md

 # Migration window &#8212; MRTK2

-As the MRTK undergoes changes, some components might get deprecated and replacements will get introduced.
+As MRTK undergoes changes, some components might get deprecated and replacements will get introduced.
 The migration window is a tool that helps users to automatically migrate a subset of those deprecated components to the new replacements.

 ![Migration window](../images/migration-window/MRTK_Migration_Window.png)